-- Pre-College students are expected and permitted to travel off-campus for any faculty-led course field trips or research.
-Pre-College students are expected to travel only in Colorado College vehicles.
-Pre-College students are not allowed to travel in private or public transportation vehicles. - Pre-College students who commute may drive their personal vehicle to and from their home and campus.
-They may not use their personal vehicle to transport other Pre-College students for any reason, nor should they use their private vehicle for academic field trips. - Students may only go off campus if their parents or guardian have signed the optional off campus permission form. - To go off campus for non-related course activities, students must be with a Colorado College staff member for a Pre-College programming event with an intended destination and time of return. - Students may not go to off campus private residences (houses, apartments, etc.) at any time during the duration of the program unless approved ahead of time by the Coordinator of Summer Programs. - Students may not ride in private vehicles at any time unless approved ahead of time by the Coordinator of Summer Programs. - Any planned overnight absences from school / campus must receive parental consent and be approved by the Coordinator of Summer Programs at least 48 hours ahead of time.
+- Pre-college students are expected and permitted to travel off-campus for any faculty-led course field trips or research.
+Pre-college students are expected to travel only in Colorado College vehicles.
+Pre-college students are not allowed to travel in private or public transportation vehicles. - Pre-college students who commute may drive their personal vehicle to and from their home and campus.
+They may not use their personal vehicle to transport other Pre-college students for any reason, nor should they use their private vehicle for academic field trips. - Students may only go off campus if their parents have signed the optional off campus permission form. - To go off campus for non-related course activities, students must be with a staff member (PA, RLC) for a precollege programming event with an intended destination and time of return. - Students may not go to off campus private residences (houses, apartments, etc.) at any time during the duration of the program unless approved ahead of time by the RLC.

+- Students may not ride in private vehicles at any time unless approved ahead of time by the RLC. - Any planned overnight absences from school / campus must receive parental consent and be approved by the RLC at least 48 hours ahead of time.
 Any absences for emergency reasons should be requested as much in advance as possible.